 GoToob Travel Bottle

 These GoToobs are my carry on packing essential.
-Don’t lug around a full sized body wash container, put liquids in little travel bottles instead!
-GoToob bottles are made with durable silicon that are food safe and airplane carry-on approved.
-Of course, they are 100% BPA free and also a great eco friendly gift idea.
+Don’t lug around a full-sized body wash container, put liquids in little travel bottles instead!
+GoToob bottles are made with durable silicon that is food safe and airplane carry-on approved.
+Of course, they are 100% BPA free and also a great eco-friendly gift idea.

-This is not only a good eco friendly product for travel, but also a perfect eco friendly products for the home.
+This is not only a good eco-friendly product for travel but also a perfect eco-friendly product for the home.